a2x/cs2-dumper/README.md

 # Generated Files

 By default, generated files are stored in the `generated` directory.
-However, this can be modified by specifying your desired output folder using the `--output` flag.
+However, this can be modified by specifying your desired output directory using the `--output` flag.

 📂 [Pre-generated Files](./generated)

-# Running Tests
+# Running Tests (WIP)
 To run tests, use the following command: `cargo test -- --nocapture`.

 # License